Cross-Modal Distillation for RGB-Depth Person Re-Identification: Cross-Modal Distillation for Re-Identification

 where $d$ is the distance metric for the embedding, typically the Euclidean distance $d(a,b) = \lVert a - b \rVert$.
 During training, the learning objective is therefore to estimate a suitable mapping $F(x)$ from available training data.

-For cross-modal re-identification an additional challenge is added, as query and gallery images can now use different input spaces.
+For cross-modal re-identification an additional challenge is added, namely query $\hat{x} \in \chi_{m1}$ and gallery images $x_i \in \chi_{m2}$ are from separate input spaces $\chi_{m1}$ and $\chi_{m2}$, e.g. $\chi_{m1}$ is the RGB modality and $\chi_{m2}$ the depth modality.
 Figure \ref{schemecrossmod} shows an example with a depth image as query, using RGB gallery images.
-Since both input spaces now have to be mapped to the same latent space, hence training involves the additional challenge of learning a mapping $G(x)$ for depth images to the shared feature space with $F(x)$.
+Since both input spaces have to be mapped to the same latent space, training involves the additional challenge of learning a mapping $G(x)$ for depth images to the feature space shared with RGB mapping $F(x)$.
+Therefore, Equation \ref{equaone} with RGB query and depth gallery images changes to